lydiazly/pythonanywhere-3-months/README.md

 # pythonanywhere-3-months

-> This is a **Playwright** version of [1337-server/pythonanywhere-3-months](https://github.com/1337-server/pythonanywhere-3-months), which was originally forked from [purarue/pythonanywhere-3-months](https://github.com/purarue/pythonanywhere-3-months) but introduced a debug option and scheduled workflows.
+> This is a **Playwright** version of [1337-server/pythonanywhere-3-months](https://github.com/1337-server/pythonanywhere-3-months), which was originally forked from [purarue/pythonanywhere-3-months](https://github.com/purarue/pythonanywhere-3-months) and introduced a debug option and workflows.
 This README is updated.

+---

 Logs into your [PythonAnywhere](https://www.pythonanywhere.com/) account and clicks the 'Run until 3 months from today' button, so your website doesn't deactivate automatically.